Skip to content

 Refillable Glass and Aluminum

-With 70% of consumers expressing concern about chemicals and plastic waste, the "aesthetic cleaning" movement has taken over social media.
+As shoppers grow more concerned about harsh chemicals and plastic waste, the "aesthetic cleaning" movement has taken over social media.
 We are seeing a rise in uniform, refillable glass or aluminum spray bottles with minimalist, waterproof labels.
 Not only does this look better, but it encourages the use of eco-friendly concentrates.

 Magnetic and Modular Storage